isabella232/win32-pr.es-es/desktop-src/DirectShow/dbgbreak.md

 ## <a name="return-value"></a>Valor devuelto

-Esta macro no devuelve ningún valor.
+Esta macro no devuelve un valor.

 ## <a name="examples"></a>Ejemplos